Skip to content

 “The discussions have moved to the top,” says Carney.
 However, although this is positive news, collectively we still have a long way to go.
 Many businesses will struggle to make the changes needed to meet the targets and remain compliant.

 As we move closer to these urgent and paramount targets, having the expertise to navigate organisations towards a net zero future is highly sought after.
-At the University of Birmingham, we offer a 100% Online LLM in Energy and Environmental Law, which will give you the essential skills you need to help tackle the world’s biggest environmental challenges.
+At the University of Birmingham, we offer a 100% Online LLM in Environmental and Energy Law, which will give you the essential skills you need to help tackle the world’s biggest environmental challenges.
 For more information please fill out our request for information form or contact a member of our Admissions Team on +44 (0)800 032 7101.

 References